New ID requirement for directors

 - Small business resources in other languages

-A small business can be structured under a company, joint venture, partnership, trust or as a sole trader.
-Depending on the structure, a small business can be registered under a company and/or a business name.
+Generally, a small business can be structured to operate as a company, partnership, trust or sole trader.
 Find out more about setting up a business structure.

 - register a company or business name